Programmer-Kape/kape-cal-collab/README.md

 # Requirements

-As a user, I want to be able to record my data in a chornological order using calendar grid system so that I could easily recall and share to others what happened on a particular date and time.
+As a user, I want to be able to record my data in a chronological order using calendar grid system so that I could easily recall and share to others what happened on a particular date and time.

 ## Acceptance Criteria